Sid Gilman

-Sidney Gilman is a retired physician, neurologist, and educator.
-He is an expert on Alzheimer's disease and spent the majority of his career at the University of Michigan, its medical school, and its Health System.
+Sidney Gilman is an American retired physician, neurologist, and educator.
+He is an expert on Alzheimer's disease and has spent the majority of his career at the University of Michigan, its medical school, and its Health System.

 Early life, family and education

 Gilman was raised in California.
 In 1950, he graduated from Huntington Park High School in Huntington Park, California.

 He graduated from University of California, Los Angeles (UCLA) for his undergraduate degree in 1954 and its medical school in 1957, receiving the highest academic honors.
 During his college years, he was a gymnastics athlete.

 He completed his medical residency at Boston City Hospital and a neurology fellowship at Harvard Medical School.
 He completed a neurophysiology fellowship from 1958 to 1960 at the National Institutes of Health in Bethesda, Maryland.

 Career

 Dr. Gilman taught at Harvard Medical School after he completed his research fellowship.
 He worked at the National Institutes of Health and performed authoritative research regarding brain control of motor functions and muscle tone.
 He began working at Columbia University in 1968, and in 1976 he was named the first H. Houston Merritt chair in research neurology.
 In 1977, however, he became professor, chair and chief of service of neurology at the University of Michigan Medical School.
 The hospital's neurology service named after him, as well as a lecture series.
 He published hundreds of articles and delivered decades of lectures.
 His university salary eventually was over US$300,000.

 His research and areas of interest have involved brain and spinal cord injury, neurological degenerative diseases, and the effects of alcohol on the brain, R.E.M. sleep disorders, Parkinson's disease and Lewy body disease, and cardiac denervation among many other subjects.
 Some of his research has been in connection with many of the world's largest pharmaceutical companies, including Merck, Pfizer, and Johnson & Johnson.
 In the 2000s, he also worked as a consultant for Wall Street investors including Pequot Capital and Longitude Capital.
 These jobs increased Gilman's income by more than US$200,000 per year.

 Gilman has held numerous editorial and advisory board positions with major scientific publications, including Neurology, Journal of Neuropathology and Experimental Neurology, Applied Neurophysiology, Experimental Neurology, Annals of Neurology, Neurobiology of Disease, and Alzheimer Disease & Associated Disorders.